grandparkla/nyela/index.markdown

 All bags will be checked upon entry to event space.
 Please **do not** bring the following items to this event:

 * Alcohol
-* Bags and backpacks measuring larger than standard backpack size (16.75 inches x 13 inches x 8.5 inches)
+* Bags and Backpacks Measuring Larger Than Standard Backpack Size (16.75 inches x 13 inches x 8.5 inches)
-* Bicycles ([parking for bicycles](#bicycle-parking) is available outside of event at [Hill Street and West 2nd Street](https://www.google.com/maps/place/Hill%20St%20%26%20W%202nd%20St,%20Los%20Angeles,%20CA%2090012/@34.0531909,-118.2497424,17z/data=!3m1!4b1!4m5!3m4!1s0x80c2c64c3c8c1705:0x40319b44d9ac20f7!8m2!3d34.0531909!4d-118.2477047))
 * Chairs
 * Coolers
-* Confetti cannons
+* Confetti Cannons
-* Drones (including drone operation)
+* Drones (including Drone Operation)
 * Explosives
 * Firearms
 * Firecrackers
-* Flag poles
+* Flag Poles
 * Generators
 * Glass
-* Identity-covering costumes
+* Identity-Covering Costumes
 * Narcotics
-* Sealed or open beverage bottles with liquid, including water (fountains and water for purchase will be available)
+* Sealed or Open Beverage Bottles with Liquid Including Water (Fountains and Water for Purchase Will Be Available)
-* Projection devices
+* Projection Devices
-* Printed signage measuring larger than 8.5 inches x 11 inches
+* Printed Signage Measuring Larger than 8.5 inches x 11 inches
 * Props
-* Selfie sticks
+* Selfie Sticks
 * Smartboards
 * Sparklers
 * Sticks
 * Tents
-* Unleashed animals
+* Unleashed Animals
-* **Umbrellas**
 * Weapons

 ### A Note for Beautiful Los Angeles